warisp897/AutoHACCPLogs/README.md

 ## Script Logic Detail

 The script utilizes the `win32com` client to interface directly with the Excel application.
-It
+It iterates through the directory, opens each workbook, exports the first worksheet using `ExportAsFixedFormat`, and closes the workbook without saving changes to the original.
+Finally, `shutil.copyfile` is used to restore the templates.